 - Body size and weight

-- Surface on which body rests
+- The surface on which the body rests

 - Foods inside the digestive tract